jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   plugin to support adding attachments to things like CB personal info displays, Virtuemart product descriptions, etc.  See section `What Can Files Be Attached To?`_ for more details.
-* In the administrative back end:
-     - There are options to filter the listed attachments to unpublished or trashed articles or content items.
-     - Filtering of the list of articles
-     - Sorting the list of attachments by any of the column headers.
-     - Useful administrative utility commands

 Uploading Restrictions
 ======================